Keyboard shortcuts

 What is Engram?

-Engram is a “second brain” for your code.
-While Git tracks what changed (the code), Engram tracks why it changed (the reasoning), how you planned it (the tasks), and what you learned along the way (the context).
+Git tracks what changed.
+Engram tracks why it changed (the reasoning), how you planned it (the tasks), and what you learned along the way (the context).
+It’s a structured knowledge graph that lives inside your git repo — in .git/refs/engram/, not in your working tree.
+No extra files to commit, no wiki to maintain, no tool to context-switch to.

 Getting Started